 -

-Day 2, travel from Hamburg to London by train.
-For example:
+Day 2, travel from Hamburg to London by train, with a choice of departures:

-Leave Hamburg Hbf at 06:45, change at Cologne Hbf & Brussels Midi, arriving London St Pancras at 15:57.
+Leave Hamburg Hbf at 06:46, change Cologne Hbf & Brussels Midi, arriving London St Pancras 15:57.

-Leave Hamburg Hbf at 08:45, change at Cologne Hbf & Brussels Midi, arriving London St Pancras at 17:47.
+Leave Hamburg Hbf at 08:45, change Cologne Hbf & Brussels Midi, arriving London St Pancras 17:57.

-Leave Hamburg Hbf at 10:45, change at Cologne Hbf & Brussels Midi, arriving London St Pancras at 19:47.
+Leave Hamburg Hbf at 10:46, change Cologne Hbf & Brussels Midi, arriving London St Pancras 19:57.

+You travel from Hamburg to Cologne by ICE4 and Cologne to Brussels by ICE3, with restaurant, power sockets at all seats & free WiFi.
+Then Brussels to London by Eurostar, with cafe-bar, power sockets & free WiFi.
+Plus & Premier fares include a meal with wine.
 See the Hamburg to London timetable here.
-Hamburg to Cologne is by ICE4, Cologne to Brussels is by ICE3, with restaurant car, power sockets at all seats & free WiFi.
-Brussels to London is by Eurostar, with cafe-bar, power sockets at all seats & free WiFi.

 Oslo ► London with overnight stops in Copenhagen & Brussels